HACKSSENTIAL RULES ~ CHAPTER V

 V.1 Time

 Time is measured in turns and is applied to combat or whenever any other non-combat situation requires it.
 One turn equals 6 seconds.
-For any other circumstance, time is measured in days, hours and minutes.
+For any other circumstance, time is measured in days, hours, and minutes.

-Effects, consequences or results that occur within a turn are considered simultaneous and take place conventionally at the end of the turn.
+Effects, consequences, or results that occur within a turn are considered simultaneous and take place conventionally at the end of the turn.

 V.2 Movement

-The movement rate (MOV) is measured in meters per turn (m/turn) and it depends on the score of Control.
+The movement rate (MOV) is measured in meters per turn (m/turn), and it depends on the score of Control.
 The average MOV for humans is a MOV of 8 m/turn; a score in Control higher than average grants a bonus while a score lower than average imposes a malus as follows:

 If the GM finds it more comfortable, he can replace the above numerical approach with a qualitative approach that ensures the same consistency:

-• Characters with minimum CO (1-2) have the minimum MOV.
+• Characters with minimum CO (1-2) have the minimum MOV, 4m/turn.

-• Characters with maximum CO (9-10) have triple the minimum MOV or a +50% compared to the "base" MOV.
+• Characters with maximum CO (9-10) have triple the minimum MOV or a +50% compared to the “base” MOV, 12m/turn.

 V.3 Load